 3. Mergers Everywhere!

-During President Obama’s administration, many mergers such as the 2014 proposed merger of Sprint and T-Mobile and the 2011 At&t T-Mobile merger were shot down However, Trump has already shown criticism to the FCC’s net neutrality stance.
-Instead his administration is more open to mergers.
-Which could in turn mean big mergers between carriers, carriers and cable providers, and other players in the wireless internet field will be passed without any problems.
+During President Obama’s administration, many mergers such as the 2014 proposed merger of Sprint and T-Mobile and the 2011 At&t T-Mobile merger were shot down.
+However, Trump has already shown criticism of the FCC’s net neutrality stance.
+Instead, his administration is more open to mergers.
+This could, in turn, mean big mergers between carriers, carriers, and cable providers, and other players in the wireless internet field will be passed without any problems.

 4. Drones Will Take Off

 In 2016 it seemed like the biggest buzzword was drones.
 It was one of the top Christmas gifts of 2016.
 We also heard about companies like Amazon gearing up to deliver packages with Amazon Prime Air Drones.
 However, what we didn’t hear so much about was that the short-range WiFi and Bluetooth signals used today wouldn’t cut it for long-distance drones.
 Instead, they’ll need high-speed cellular service to communicate with their controllers.

 At&t and Verizon have already created partnerships with long-range drone component companies, but the industry is generally waiting on 5G networks.

 5. 5G Networks Will … Be Closer to Reality